INTERSECT

 Join us

-Come join us and help us bring into visibility what makes an equitable cites, landscapes and communities.
+Come join us and help us bring into visibility what makes equitable sites, landscapes and communities.

 CIRCLES@the University of Copenhagen is a seminar series that stimulates an inclusive environment for discussions.